PRBonn/visual-crop-row-navigation/README.md

  - Includes simulation environment to ease the testing process.

 ## Requirements
- - Mobile robot equipped with two cameras mounted respectively looking to the front and to the back of the robot below.
+ - Mobile robot equipped with two cameras mounted respectively looking to the front and to the back of the robot as illustrated in the picture below.

  <div align="center">
 	<img src=".readme/vs_graph.png" alt="agribot_3d" height="280" title="agribot_3d"/>